top of page

 The results and conclusions were interesting to note.

-At 24, starting with the average graduate monthly salary of S$ 3,000, I then applied an annual increment of 3.0%, which is more or less in line with the headline inflation rate.
+At age 24, starting with a monthly salary of S$ 3,000, I applied an annual wage increment of 3.0%, which is more or less in line with the headline inflation rate.

-Once you reach the onset of the forties, (and to be more specific, when you are forty years old), it will take only 10 years to recover all the income that you have earned over the last 16 years i.e. roughly equivalent to two thirds of the time taken.
+Upon reaching the onset of the forties - more specifically - at forty years old, it will basically require approximately ten years to recover all the income that you have earned cumulatively over the last 16 years i.e. roughly equivalent to two thirds of the time taken.

-Of course this simple abstraction trivially excludes any bonus payments received throughout the years, which we know too well can be unpredictable.
+Of course this simple abstraction trivially excludes any bonus payments received throughout the years, which can significantly accelerate this.

 But you get the point.

-So I decided to take it up a notch and model this more accurately using the pay progression in the consulting and finance industry, modelling it against what I remember of the Big Four accounting firms.
+So I decided to take it up a notch and model this using the pay progression in the consulting and finance industry, benchmarking this against what I recall from the Big Four accounting firms.

 The chart looks something like this: